This page provides an overview of the Metric Browser, which provides a metrics-oriented view of the monitored environment for a selected time period.

-To remove metrics from the graph, click the x icon that appears at the right or click the Clear button at the top of the metric browser to remove all metrics.
+To remove metrics from the graph, click the x icon that appears at the right or click Clear at the top of the metric browser to remove all metrics.

 Metric Data Point Details